Line coordinates: Lines in three-dimensional space

 This is the basis for a system of homogeneous line coordinates in three-dimensional space called Plücker coordinates.
 Six numbers in a set of coordinates only represent a line when they satisfy an additional equation.
-This system maps the space of lines in three-dimensional space to projective space RP^{5}, but with the additional requirement the space of lines corresponds to the Klein quadric, which is a manifold of dimension four.
+This system maps the space of lines in three-dimensional space to projective space $\mathbb{RP}^5,$ but with the additional requirement the space of lines corresponds to the Klein quadric, which is a manifold of dimension four.

-More generally, the lines in n-dimensional projective space are determined by a system of n(n − 1)/2 homogeneous coordinates that satisfy a set of (n − 2)(n − 3)/2 conditions, resulting in a manifold of dimension 2n− 2.
+More generally, the lines in n-dimensional projective space are determined by a system of n(n − 1)/2 homogeneous coordinates that satisfy a set of (n − 2)(n − 3)/2 conditions, resulting in a manifold of dimension 2n − 2.

 With complex numbers

 Isaak Yaglom has shown how dual numbers provide coordinates for oriented lines in the Euclidean plane, and split-complex numbers form line coordinates for the hyperbolic plane.
 The coordinates depend on the presence of an origin and reference line on it.
 Then, given an arbitrary line its coordinates are found from the intersection with the reference line.
 The distance s from the origin to the intersection and the angle θ of inclination between the two lines are used: